700 Marines arrive in L.A. area amid ICE protests as Newsom files suit to block deployment

 The Marines join approximately 2,100 members of the California National Guard who are now on location in the greater L.A. area, operating in Los Angeles, Paramount and Compton.
 A top Pentagon official testified to Congress that the estimated cost of deploying the National Guard and the Marines is roughly $134 million.

-In a 28-page filing in the U.S. District Court for the Northern District of California on Thursday afternoon, California Attorney General Rob Bonta asked a federal judge for a temporary restraining order to "prevent the use of federalized National Guard and active duty Marines for law enforcement purposes on the streets of a civilian city."
+In a 28-page federal court filing, California Attorney General Rob Bonta asked a judge for a temporary restraining order by 1 p.m. local time Tuesday to "prevent the use of federalized National Guard and active duty Marines for law enforcement purposes on the streets of a civilian city."

+A judge did not issue a restraining order by the deadline requested by the state, instead granting the Trump administration's request for 24 hours to respond, and scheduling a hearing for Thursday.

-"Federal antagonization, through the presence of soldiers in the streets, has already caused real and irreparable damage to the City of Los Angeles, the people who live there, and the State of California," the filing said.
+"Federal antagonization, through the presence of soldiers in the streets, has already caused real and irreparable damage to the City of Los Angeles, the people who live there, and the State of California," the state of California's filing said.
 "They must be stopped, immediately."

 Notably, the filing says the state "does not seek to prevent any of those forces from protecting the safety of federal buildings or other real property owned or leased by the federal government, or federal personnel on such property," but instead "seeks narrow relief tailored to avoid irreparable harm to our communities and the rule of law that is likely to result" if Marines and the National Guard are used for immigration and law enforcement.